 Psychological Assessment 100 Hours Certificate Course

-Psychological Assesment course online.
+Psychological Assessment course online.
 A comprehensive guide to the role of psychological assessments.
 Learn to determine why and when to use psychological assessment, and develop an understanding of the different types of assessment available (eg. Behavioural Assessment, Wechsler Intelligence and Memory Scales, Minnesota Multiphasic Personality Inventory, etc).

 This course is accredited by ACCPH and allows you to join as a professional member after completion.
 Membership allows you to add the letters MACCPH after your name (post-nominals).